HongYue1/mpv-config/README.md

 ## Installation (Linux/Mac OS)
 - Install mpv using your package manager depending on your distro.
-Ubuntu: `sudo dnf install mpv` | Archlinux `sudo pacman -S mpv` or `yay -S mpv-git`, etc...
+Ubuntu: `sudo apt install mpv` | Archlinux `sudo pacman -S mpv` or `yay -S mpv-git`, etc...
 - [Download](https://github.com/HongYue1/mpv-config/archive/refs/heads/main.zip) this repo and extract it.
 Copy the content inside the `portable_config` folder to `~/.config/mpv/` create it if it doesn't exist.
 - Or you can do it automatically using `git` if you have it installed: